duneroadrunner/misc/202/3/10/memory safe C++ vs Rust language design limitations.md

     }
 ```

 In this example we see that the memory-safe version incurs some theoretical extra overhead by instantiating a "borrowing fixed vector".
 Some theoretical overhead would also be incurred on any operation that could resize or relocate the contents of the vector.
 Safe Rust does not incur such overhead.
 But instead, Rust incurs theoretical overhead, for example, when you need to hold multiple (including `mut`) references to different elements of a container.
-For example, assigning the value of one element in a container (like a vector) to another element of the same container, effectively requires the instantiation of slices or an intermediate copy.
+For example, assigning the value of one element in a container (like a vector) to another element of the same container, effectively requires the instantiation of slices (or wrapping the elements in `RefCell<>`s) or an intermediate copy.
 The Rust overhead being more likely to occur in performance-critical inner loops than the memory-safe C++ overhead.

 (Though one might imagine the calculus changing if we ever get hardware with an accelerated copy instruction that is only reliable when the source and destination don't alias/overlap.)
 Of course, in many or most cases, modern compiler optimizers can eliminate the overhead in both languages.